-Planting food plots for wildlife in Texas has long been used by landowners as a means to supplement the diets of wildlife during times of stress or during periods of the year when nutritional natural forage may be deficient or lacking in the environment.
+Planting food plots for wildlife has long been used by landowners in Texas as a means to supplement the diets of wildlife during times of stress or during periods of the year when nutritious native forage may be deficient or lacking in the environment.
 They are also used to concentrate wildlife species such as white-tailed deer or turkeys for hunting or viewing.
 There are many misconceptions about food plots and their role in wildlife and habitat management.
-Food plots should never be planted as a substitute for natural forage or to artificially increase populations of wildlife above the carrying capacity of the land.
+Food plots should never be planted as a substitute for native forage or to artificially increase populations of wildlife above the carrying capacity of the land.
 Planting food plots will not make up for improper range management, overgrazing by livestock, excessive stocking rates, low reproduction, or poor native habitat for white-tailed deer.

 Annual food plots are expensive to develop and maintain and require a long-term commitment on the part of the landowner.
-Much research is still needed to document just what benefits wildlife derives from food plots.
-Will the economic investment in materials, equipment, seeds, fuel, and labor translate into a measurable return?
-Will the overall health of your white-tailed deer populations, the size of individual animals, antler development, or improved habitability of the land for deer result?
-In many situations, it will not.
+Will the economic investment in materials, equipment, seeds, fuel, and labor translate into a significant measurable return?
+To what extent will the overall health of your white-tailed deer population, the size of individual animals, antler development, or improved habitability of the land for deer result?
 Landowners must weigh these and other considerations before undertaking development and planting of food plots for white-tailed deer.
 Once the decision has been made by a landowner to develop food plots, a comprehensive plan must be developed to address long-term goals and objectives.
 Food plots that are poorly planned, incorrectly planted or located in the wrong place will ultimately fail.
-The following guidelines are presented to assist landowners in central Texas who want to plant food plots for white-tailed deer with information about why, what, when, where, and how to plant them.
+The following guidelines are presented to assist landowners who want to plant food plots for white-tailed deer with information about why, what, when, where, and how to plant them.

-White-tailed Deer Habitat in the Cross Timbers: White-tailed deer habitat in central Texas is dominated by deciduous woods and brush.
-With the exception of live oak and juniper, green forage during the winter period is available only from winter forbs (broadleaf herbaceous plants), winter grasses, and small grain crops.
-Winter browse for white-tailed deer is unavailable in much of the region.
-Browse during the spring and summer; however, is abundant over most of the region.
-Forbs and mast (acorns, pecans, etc.) are important dietary component during other times of the year.
-Extremes in temperatures and unpredictable rainfall patterns often result in extended periods of drought, cold winters or hot summers.
-These periods of extremes may result in short supplies of forage during the spring and late summer-early fall period.
-To be effective, food plots should target these stress periods of the year.
-However, the saying "When you need food plots - you can't grow them and when you don't need them - you can" is appropriate for central Texas.
+White-tailed Deer Habitat: White-tailed deer habitat in Texas is varied.
+Deer occur in riparian bottomland hardwoods, wooded uplands, prairies, and wetlands.
+Their primary food is forbs (weeds/broadleaf herbaceous plants) that supply higher levels of digestible protein.
+When forbs are not available, deer rely on the leaves and twigs of browse (woody) plants.
+Green forage during the winter period is available primarily from winter forbs, winter grasses, and small grain crops.
+Winter browse for white-tailed deer is critical.
+Mast (acorns, pecans, etc.) is also an important dietary component during the fall and winter.
+Browse during the spring and early summer is more abundant and digestible than at other times of the year.
+Extremes in temperatures and unpredictable rainfall patterns often result in extended periods of drought, cold winters and/or hot summers.
+These periods of extremes may result in short supplies of forage during these stress periods of the year.

-Deer often adopt food sources within their home ranges that are planted as cultivated crops by landowners.
+Deer often adopt food sources within their home ranges that are planted as cultivated crops.
 Crops such as peanuts, wheat, oats, milo, sorghum, truck crops (fruit, watermelons, cantaloupes, peas, etc.) and vegetable gardens receive use when available.
-Multiple uses of these croplands by domestic livestock and wildlife is often compatible.
+Multiple use of these croplands by domestic livestock and wildlife is often compatible.
 Heavy use, on the other hand, may result in severe depredation by wildlife and become unacceptable to landowners.